 “I enjoyed the process but funnily didn’t really have the writing and illustrating children’s book as a goal.
 It grew out of a small writing group project – to write an adult fairy story- and then wanting to have something easy to do when joining the MAG [Mapua Art Group] group for the morning!!
 Then your workshop came along and it just kept building.”

-After the workshop she came to see me for some specific advice on her project and over the next couple of years I saw her progress with the illustrations at her Art Group’s annual exhibition.
-In 2019 I was thrilled to learn that Barbara had finally finished her project and local printer CopyPress had produced her book.
-Dave McManus from CopyPress came along to my workshop to tell the participants about the process they would go through once their project was completed and ready to go into production.
+After the workshop Barbara came to see me for some specific advice on her project and over the next couple of years I saw the progress she had made with the illustrations at her Art Group’s annual exhibition.
+In 2019 I was thrilled to learn that Barbara had finally finished her project and local printer, CopyPress had produced her book.
+Dave McManus from CopyPress came along to my Illustration workshop as a guest speaker to tell the participants about the process they would go through once their project was completed and ready to go into production.

 To purchase The Prince and the Dragon by Barbara Glass, you can phone or text her on +64 027 443 1121 or email her email@example.com and she will post it to you.
 Book $25 and $6 postage in NZ.
 Buying direct is more rewarding for the author of course!